morpho-org/morpho-optimizers-subgraph/docs/morpho-aave-v3.md

 The `totalDepositBalanceUSD` is the total supply on pool, the total supply matched p2p, and the total collateral.

 The idleSupply is a new field, representing the supply amount that is not generating yields due to a supply cap on aave v3.
-This idleSupply is added in the of the market.

 For morpho aave v3 markets, the supply cap is not null.